inaka/rest_guidelines/README.md

 # REST API Design Guidelines

 ## Introduction
-What you will find in this repository is a list of guidelines we follow at [Inaka](http://inaka.net) when designing our REST APIs.
+Here, you will find the guidelines that we follow at [Inaka](http://inaka.net) when designing our REST APIs.
 These guidelines are not taxative, some exceptions can be found here or there, but we do base our tools (like [Jayme](http://github.com/inaka/Jayme), [Dayron](http://github.com/inaka/Dayron) and [SumoREST](http://github.com/inaka/sumo_rest)) on them.
 That's why, if you're going to use one of those tools, it would be much simpler to have a server that complies to the following guides.

 ## Contact Us